 The kidneys are one of the most important filtration organs in the body.
-In addition to maintaining water and electrolyte balance, they are also responsible for filtering out toxins which are subsequently excreted in the urine.
+In addition to maintaining fluid and electrolyte balance, they are also responsible for filtering out toxins and controlling blood pressure.
 As cats age, there is a gradual decrease in the functioning of the cells responsible for maintaining this balance.
-Because cats were originally a desert species they don’t seem to drink as much water as dogs or people until their kidneys begin to decline.
+Because cats were originally a desert species they got most of their fluid from their prey.
+Cats don’t seem to drink as much water as dogs or people until their kidneys begin to decline.
 Often, they show no signs of decreasing kidney function until 75% of the cells are no longer working.
 There are several symptoms that arise slowly which help us diagnose early kidney disease, or what we call renal insufficiency.

 Benazepril (Lotensin) – effectively lowers blood pressure within the kidneys and supports functioning of the cells.
 This is a daily medication that helps slow the progression of kidney disease.
-Cats on this mediCation often have a decrease in their creatine and BUN levels within the first 3 months of therapy.
+Cats on this medication often have a decrease in their creatinine and BUN levels within the first 3 months of therapy.

 Fluids – given under the skin at home help hydrate your cat and flush more toxins out of the body.

 Potassium Supplementation – increases levels of potassium, an electrolyte that is important in all cells of the body.
 It comes in a powder formulation that can be mixed in wet food or capsules.

 Phosphate Binders – bind with the excess phosphorous in the food so it won't be absorbed.
 It is most commonly in a powder formulation that can be mixed with wet food or sprinkled over dry food.